-Whether it is a wonderful memory of a cafeteria staff person or a favorite meal enjoyed with friends, we all remember the time spent in the school cafeteria.
+Whether it is a wonderful memory of cafeteria staff or a favorite meal enjoyed with friends, we all remember the time spent in the school cafeteria.
 The National School Lunch Program was established in 1946 to provide students access to nutritionally balanced meals.
-The U.S. Department of Agriculture, or USDA, continues to fund the program and to ensure that healthful lunches are affordable to all.
+The U.S. Department of Agriculture, or USDA, continues to fund the program and to ensure that healthful lunches are available to all.

 Thanks to the USDA's Healthy, Hunger-Free Kids Act of 2010, school meals look a lot like MyPlate, the government's roadmap for nutritious eating.
 MyPlate creates a common language for school nutrition professionals and students and the accompanying visual helps school children connect to the food they see on their plates.